-Are you a first time buyer looking to do up a period home on a budget?
+Are you a first time buyer looking to renovate a period home on a budget?
 Discover how Katie and Lee Anderson turned a run down cottage into a stylish, bright home on a shoestring with plenty of DIY, clever budget buys and a spot of upcycling.

 Owner: Katie Thompson, a marketing assistant, and her partner Lee Anderson, a plasterer